Table of Contents

 - Hostile data is processed or concatenated directly.

 José Rabal proposes a very graphic example to understand this type of vulnerability.
-A web application has a search field for users by name.
+An application has a search field for users by name.
 However, the attacker, instead of typing a name, enter a specially manipulated string to alter the underlying query and get the application to return, in addition to the user’s basic data, especially sensitive information about the user that the system did not expect to provide.

 Securely linking input parameters